 8. Ask for Help: A Sign of Strength

 We all need help sometimes.
 Asking for it is not weakness.
 It’s wisdom.
+In South Korea, mental health stigma has been slowly shifting.
+More young people are seeking therapy, supported by government campaigns encouraging open conversations.
 Therapists, coaches, or trusted friends can support you when life feels heavy.

 A healthy mind knows it doesn’t have to carry the world alone.
 Just like you’d see a doctor for a broken arm, it’s okay to seek help for a tired mind.